Museum-Quality Fine Art Landscape & Nature Photography For Homes, Hospitals & Offices

 - Gallery-quality art production.
 Not mass-produced on poster paper: There is no shortage of cheap $25 prints offered on the internet.
 The truth is that those prints have mediocre production value and are of no value to art collectors.
 There is also no value in purchasing prints like that if you are in the market for art because any photographer who sells their work on sites like that doesn't take their art seriously.

 - Gallery-quality art without the gallery overhead: It costs a small fortune to run a brick and mortar art gallery.
 Those costs are passed onto you the art buyer.
 It is possible to buy gallery-quality art for less than gallery prices.
 I produce my fine art photography prints on the best materials from the best print labs available.

-- Know that you’re buying art from a real person: I'm a family man with a wife and two-year old son.
+- Know that you’re acquiring art from a real person: I'm a family man with a wife and three-year old son.
 Photography has been a part of my life for nearly 20 years now.
 My art was originally about myself.
 Now it's about me and my family.
 There is a part of them in all of the work I create now.

 - Each fine art photography print is custom printed for you: I work from a master file and make appropriate adjustments for every single print that I create in order to ensure you have the best quality print possible.
 No two prints are exactly alike.

 - Low pressure sales environment: Buying art from a physical gallery can be an intimidating experience.
 You have the awkward silence but know that a pair of eyes are on you at all times.
 The more financially-successful galleries have high pressure sales people that can be overbearing.
 None of those things apply when acquiring art from me.
 I'm kind of shy to be honest.
 Feel free to browse my nature & landscape photography galleries at your own leisure.
 I'm available for you whenever you need me but I won't know you're there unless you reach out and contact me.